 Lessons learned and recommendations

-- Success of this project was highly dependent on the collaboration and contributions of many different agencies and institutions.
-The scale of the survey was so great that it would not have happened without collaboration.
+- Success of this program is highly dependent on the collaboration and contributions of many different agencies and institutions.
+The scale of the survey is so great that it would not happen without collaboration.
 This has also resulted in a continued high level of commitment from the organizations involved.

-- Identifying supplementary funding to allow different organizations that had staff and expertise, but lacked the funds, was critical.
-This enabled a broad spectrum of institutional stakeholders to contribute.
+- Identifying supplemental funding to allow different organizations that have staff and expertise, but lack funds, is critical.
+This has enabled a broad spectrum of institutional stakeholders to contribute.

 - In the first year, the team was able to demonstrate that an undertaking of this scale was possible and that there was a broad institutional commitment.
 The success of this pilot effort helped attract additional partners who had initially questioned the feasibility of conducting such large-scale surveys.

-- It was important to develop a simple protocol so that surveys could be completed rapidly during the period of peak bleaching occurrence; so that minimal training was required; and so that the resulting data set was consistent.
+- It is important to develop and maintain a simple protocol so that surveys can be completed rapidly during the period of peak bleaching occurrence; so that minimal but sufficient training is required; and so that the resulting data set is consistent.

-- It was important to continue surveys each year regardless of the level of coral bleaching to keep surveyors up to date with the methodology in case of unexpected disturbances (e.g. 2010 cold water event).
+- It is important to continue surveys each year regardless of the level of coral bleaching to keep surveyors up to date with the methodology in case of unexpected disturbances (e.g., 2014 and 2015 bleaching events).
 This also keeps the survey work in team members’ annual workplans and budgets, facilitating their ongoing participation.